demidenm/hcpya_preprocess/scripts/taskevents/info_social/README.md

 ## Basic Trial Structure

+The task involves *Social* and *Non-Social Interaction* movie presentations (.avi).

+Task Flow:
-The task Social and Non-Social Interaction movie presentations.
-After the movie presentation, there is a response window where a participant responds the type of interaction they observed.
-Following the response window, there is a fixation window before the next movie starts.
-See diagram below.
+- After the movie presentation, a *response window* appears where the participant responds to the type of interaction they observed.
+- Response options Social, Not Sure, Random (i.e. No Interaction)
+- Following the response window, a *fixation window* occurs before the next movie starts.

 <div style="text-align: center;">
   <img src="./social_task_diagram.svg" />